-There are some things that will always haunt home cooks, like how to keep apples from browning.
+There are some things that will always haunt home cooks, like how to keep apples from turning brown.

-Nothing is worse than setting out a nice fruit platter and then having your apples turn an unappetizing brown.
+Nothing is worse than setting out a nice fruit platter and then having brown apples.
 Or slicing them up for a gorgeous apple pie and watching them discolor before your eyes.

 You do not have to stand for this.
 You can learn how to keep apples from browning!